Last Updated On 11th July 2023 By Lauren | Wild Lovely World

 Secondly, after we arrived in Brodick, we got back into the car to be ready to leave the ferry.
 Unfortunately, I was one of the first on and had parked on a movable ramp that raised up and down.
 As it was lowered to allow us to drive off, the car almost slid off the edge of the ramp thanks to my dodgy handbrake!
 The man had to stop lowering it and instructed me to reverse backwards!

 We Packed A Breakfast Picnic

 Although you can buy food on the ferry, we are always looking for ways to save money when we travel!
-We took tupperware tubbed cereal and whatever was leftover of the milk from the fridge at home.
+We took our own cereal in containers and whatever was leftover of the milk from the fridge at home.

-We searched of a quiet place to relax and enjoy our modest breakfast in peace.
-In a wide, open seating area we found a large circular table surrounded by sofas which were too far away it to make dining comfortable.
+We searched for a quiet place to relax and enjoy our modest breakfast in peace.
+In a wide, open seating area we found a large circular table surrounded by sofas which were too far away to make dining comfortable.
 It would have to do.

 Encounters With Fellow Passengers

 The ferry was very busy for such an early departure!
-There many different types of people traveling – hikers, bikers, teens and stag parties.
+There many different types of people travelling – hikers, bikers, teens and stag parties.